velour/mid/README.md

   * SDL_ttf
     * libfreetype

+On OSX, the SDL libraries should be in framework form, under /Library/Frameworks, and you won't have to worry about the other dependencies.

 On Windows you will almost certainly need mingw and SDL libraries compatible with it.
 When building SDL in mingw, be sure to configure each like so: